 Fluctuations in the levels of the pipe will alter the water flow within it.
 Remember, no pumps are being used, only the force of gravity, which naturally allows the water to flow to a lower level.

 Controlling the Water Flow

-Once the tube has been laid out over the irrigation areas the tubes need to have a stopper in the end to prevent water flowing straight through.
+Once the tube has been laid out over the irrigation areas the tubes need to have a stopper in the end to prevent water from flowing straight through.

 A series of drip nozzles can then be attached at the site of each plant that requires watering.
-Different sized drip nozzles and adjustable features allow the flow of water to be adjusted to meet irrigation requirements.
+Different-sized drip nozzles and adjustable features allow the flow of water to be adjusted to meet irrigation requirements.

 These emitters permit water to flow through at an extremely low rate, hence the name drip, the water drips through allowing a constant flow of water that can permeate down into the soil to the roots of the plants that are being irrigated and or fed.